mbarleon/arcade/README.md

 After you have typed this command, simply complete the functions in the `.cpp` file created by the script.
 Feel free to add more private fucntions in your library.

+Beware, the functions in the extern "C" part must remain unchanged.

 # Project Structure

 ```